It had to happen sooner or later; the signs have been there all along – it was only a matter of when.

 Firstly, let me make it clear that I have no personal involvement in the above and I know none of the ‘actors’.
 My observations are based on my past experience as a shop steward and full-time trade union representative as they relate to the operation of disciplinary procedures.

-Such was my experience in representing members and negotiating disciplinary procedures that after I burned-out and changed careers, my employers required me to write training courses for managers on this subject.
+Such was my experience in representing members and negotiating disciplinary procedures that after I behavioural limitsburned-out and changed careers, my employers required me to write training courses for managers on this subject.
 Managers were making serious mistakes and the human resources staff wanted them educated in how to operate the procedures properly and fairly.
 Later, when I trained as a psychotherapist, the same issue arose around interpersonal boundaries – we need them.

 We need to put boundaries around peoples’ behaviour because some behaviour is directly harmful.
 And if someone purposefully engages in harmful behaviour, especially within an organisation such as the Labour Party, then it is quite correct that disciplinary procedures should be invoked for the sake of everyone.
 So I agree with Caroline Flint and Siobhain McDonagh, it is a good thing that Labour is enforcing the rules, but only up to a point.